Priyanshu-Singh-1/ERP/README.md

-# Vimal Hriday School ERP System :school:
+# Vimal Hriday School ERP System :school: - Freelance Work

 Welcome to the GitHub repository of Vimal Hriday School's ERP System!
 This is a comprehensive solution designed to streamline and automate the administration processes of VHS Purnea School, Bihar, India.